jayshree machines & tools

 During Manufacture

 In order to expand polystyrene, steam is applied to tiny grains of styrene that contain a minute amount of pentane.
-The expanded beads are then moulded into a shape or a large block which is then sliced into boards.
+The expanded beads are then molded into a shape or a large block which is then sliced into boards.
 The minuscule amount of pentane gas used in the process has no known effect on the upper ozone layer.

 EPS is an excellent example of an efficient use of a natural resource as the transformation process uses very little energy.